 WebFX can help you optimize your marketing analytics

 That just about does it for our list of marketing analytics benefits.
-If you want to learn more about analytics, subscribe to our YouTube channel and our email newsletter, Revenue Weekly.
+If you want to learn more about analytics and marketing attribution, subscribe to our YouTube channel and our email newsletter, Revenue Weekly.
 Plus, for help harnessing all these analytics advantages, get in touch with us about our marketing analytics services.

 Thanks for watching — see you next time!